White-Oak/arch-setup-for-dummies/guide.md

 ## Custom fonts installation
 You now have a clean Arch installation with Plasma 5 with pre-installed Dolphin (file manager), yakuake (drop-down terminal, press F12 in Plasma) and Chromium (web browser).

-It is better to perform next steps using Plasma, web browser (i.e. Chromium) and terminal with copy-paste feature supported (i.e. yakuake).
+It is easier to perform next steps using DE, web browser (i.e. Chromium) and terminal with copy-paste feature supported (i.e. yakuake or konsole).

 1. Run yakuake or press F12.
+2. Run following to change your shortcut to change languages (if you need one):
-2. `sudo nano /etc/X11/xorg.conf.d/20-keyboard-layout.conf`
+  1. `sudo nano /etc/X11/xorg.conf.d/20-keyboard-layout.conf`
-  1. Add following lines.
+  2. Add following lines.
 Switching will be on Caps lock.
 To switch on Ctrl-Shift, for example, use `Option "XkbOptions" "grp:ctrl_shift_toggle"`:
   ```
 Section "InputClass"
 	Identifier             "keyboard-layout"